Telenor to roll out Google's new messaging service in Asia, Europe

-(Reuters) - Alphabet Inc's Google said on Thursday it partnered with Telenor ASA to roll out Rich Communications Services (RCS), an upgraded messaging service, to the Norwegian telecoms company's subscribers in Asia and Europe.
+Feb 16 (Reuters) - Alphabet Inc's Google said on Thursday it partnered with Telenor ASA to roll out Rich Communications Services (RCS), an upgraded messaging service, to the Norwegian telecommunications company's subscribers in Asia and Europe.

 Google said these features would come as standard on its Android operating system.

-Telenor subscribers, who already have Google's Messenger app on their phones, would gain access to RCS services automatically through an app update, Google said.
+Telenor subscribers, who already have Google's Messenger app on their phones, would automatically get access to RCS services through an app update, Google said.

 The internet giant said it plans to roll out RCS in more countries in the coming months.